alirezajafarineysiani/GPSR_BB/README.md

-# C and Python implementation of Gradient Projection for Sparse Reconstruction (GPSR) algorithm
+# C and Python Implementation of Gradient Projection for Sparse Reconstruction (GPSR) Algorithm

 ## Overview